$31.49 31.490000000 (ex. tax)

 You're away from FREE US delivery Free US delivery (applied at checkout) on orders over $60.00

 You have qualified for Free US delivery

-While most live cultures are completely safe to take if you have an allergy to casein protein, some may have been cultured in a way that leaves traces of dairy, so we advise you to check first.
+While most probiotics are completely safe to take if you have an allergy to casein protein, some probiotic bacteria may have been cultured in a way that leaves traces of dairy, so we advise you to check first.

 Casein is a type of protein in cow’s milk.
 In fact, around 80 percent of the protein in cow’s milk is casein.
 All dairy products made from cow’s milk contain some casein protein, including foods such as yoghurt, butter, cream and cheese.

-No, live cultures are live bacteria and do not themselves contain casein protein.
-However, the way that some live cultures are cultivated and produced means that traces of dairy can remain.
+No, probiotics are live bacteria and do not themselves contain casein protein.
+However, the way that some probiotics are cultivated and produced means that traces of dairy can remain.

-All of our range of supplements are suitable for individuals who are lactose intolerant.
+All of our range of probiotics are suitable for individuals who are lactose intolerant.
 You can find out more about lactose intolerance and how probiotics are cultivated in our FAQ.

-Yes, most live culture supplements in the Optibac range are suitable to be taken by those who are allergic to milk protein.
+Yes, most probiotic supplements in the Optibac Probiotics range are suitable to be taken by those who are allergic to milk protein.